-Pickleball has been in Australia since 2017 and in South Australia since late 2019.
-About 70 people play pickleball every week in South Australia.
+Pickleball is an exciting new sport that has been in Australia since 2017 and in South Australia since late 2019.
+About 250 people play pickleball every month in South Australia.
 We are growing because we welcome all ages and abilities.
 We're inclusive, so whatever your level, you can find playing partners and enjoy.

 Pickleball is a paddle sport you can learn in minutes and play for a lifetime.
 It brings together elements of tennis, badminton, and ping pong to create a sport that’s fun for all ages and skill levels, but gets fast-paced and exhilarating at competitive levels.

 Play is indoors or outdoors on a badminton-sized court.
 Usually played as doubles, but also played as singles.